History of RPI

-On the wall of Gary Buechel's office at Rotary Products in Ashley, Ohio hangs a brittle, old piece of paper curled up and yellowed with age.
-It reads: "State of Ohio Vendor's License, February 17, 1958, James A. Buechel, DBA- Rotary Broom Refilling Service."
-Now, many years later, owned and operated by Gary and his brother Chris, the little company that he started is still going strong.
+At Rotary Products in Ashley, Ohio hangs a brittle, old piece of paper curled up and yellowed with age.
+It reads: “State of Ohio Vendor’s License, February 17, 1958, James A. Buechel, DBA- Rotary Broom Refilling Service.”
+Now, many years later, owned and operated by Chris Buechel, the little company that he started is still going strong.

 Originating in the Detroit area, at a very early age Jim exhibited a strong drive to succeed.
 Before he was out of high school, he had his own painting and wall washing business complete with a truck with his name on the door, and one employee.
 His wife, Betty Ann, remembers when dating back in high school that they would sometimes deliver estimates on their way to the evening’s activities.

 Shortly after they were married, Jim had a stint in the Navy Reserve during the Korean War.
 It was at this time that Gary was born.
 It was probably also during this time that the young entrepreneur realized that Uncle Sam would probably be a very good customer.